A Veterinarian’s Guide

 ECS tone can vary significantly based on various factors, including genetics, injury, inflammation, disease, or environmental factors.

-Dr. Ethan Russo’s Clinical Endocannabinoid Deficiency Theory proposes that dysfunction or deficiency in ECS signalling may contribute to various chronic conditions such as migraines, fibromyalgia, and irritable bowel syndrome in humans.
+Dr. Ethan Russo’s Clinical Endocannabinoid Deficiency Theory proposes that dysfunction or deficiency in ECS signalling may contribute to various chronic conditions such as migraines, fibromyalgia, and irritable bowel syndrome (IBS) in humans.

 A wide range of factors can influence the functioning and balance of the ECS.
 These include lifestyle-related elements such as exercise, which has been shown to increase endocannabinoid levels and support mood regulation.
 Diet also plays a crucial role, particularly the intake of essential fatty acids, which serve as precursors for endocannabinoid synthesis.